 The Bodhisatta was once a bird living in the Himalayas.
-He had a rain-proof nest and once asked a cold wet monkey why he didn’t build a home for himself.
-The monkey answered that he wasn’t wise enough to do so, and out of envy smashed the Bodhisatta’s nest.
+He had a rainproof nest and once asked a cold, wet monkey why he didn’t build a home for himself.
+The monkey answered that he wasn’t wise enough to do so, and out of envy he smashed the Bodhisatta’s nest.

 The Bodhisatta was once a lion.
 A hare heard a fruit fall out of a tree and feared the earth was coming to an end, so it ran.
 A hundred thousand other animals followed, but the Bodhisatta convinced them they were fools and everything was fine.

 The Bodhisatta was once a god in heaven.
-He came down to Earth to see a festival and people loved the smell of his kakkaru flower wreath.
-He said only people possessing exceptional virtue could wear them and the king’s chaplain lied and said he could.
+He went down to earth to see a festival, and people loved the smell of his kakkaru flower wreath.
+He said only people possessing exceptional virtue could wear them, and the king’s chaplain lied and said that he could.
 But wearing the flowers caused him severe pain, so he confessed his lie.

 The Bodhisatta was once an ascetic.
-His wife had also become an ascetic, and when she died of dysentery people were shocked that he showed no sorrow, but he explained that sorrow is pointless because everything in the world is impermanent.
+His wife had also become an ascetic, and when she died, people were shocked that he showed no sorrow.
+But he explained that sorrow is pointless because everything in the world is impermanent.

 The Bodhisatta was once a parrot.
 He was the king’s favorite pet and got the best food and most attention.
-But later the king got a monkey and it was treated the best.
+Later, the king got a monkey, and then it was treated the best.
 But the monkey scared the children and was sent away, restoring the Bodhisatta’s honor.

 The Bodhisatta was once a king’s advisor.
 A mother crow killed a cuckoo hatchling in her nest when she heard its first cry and realized it was not her offspring.
 The Bodhisatta used this as a lesson to the king to speak carefully.

 The Bodhisatta was once a judge.
 The king’s chaplain threw his goad stick at a caravan driver, but it bounced and hit his own head.
-The king punished the caravan workers without investigating, but the Bodhisatta said this was wrong and when the matter was looked into properly the chaplain’s lie was discovered.
+The king punished the caravan workers without investigating, but the Bodhisatta said this was wrong.
+When the matter was investigated properly, the chaplain’s lie was discovered.

 The Bodhisatta was once a king’s advisor.
 As a prince was traveling to the city, he was given a lizard to eat and did not share it with his wife.
-After the prince became king he completely ignored his wife and the Bodhisatta shamed him into giving her the respect she deserved.
+After the prince became king, he completely ignored his wife, so the Bodhisatta shamed him into giving her the respect she deserved.

 The Bodhisatta was once a lion.
-He had a jackal servant who ate the Bodhisatta’s leftovers.
-One day the jackal decided he wanted to kill an elephant, and when he tried, the elephant crushed him to death.
+He had a jackal servant who ate his leftovers.
+One day the jackal wanted to kill an elephant, and when he tried, the elephant crushed him to death.

 The Bodhisatta was once an ascetic.
-A merchant who took care of wandering ascetics was late to host the Bodhisatta during his morning alms round and felt guilt about it.
+A merchant who supported wandering ascetics was late to host the Bodhisatta during his morning alms round and felt guilty about it.

 The Bodhisatta was once a peacock.
 Some people in a land that had no birds bought a crow from some merchants because they thought it was beautiful.
-Later, when the merchants sold them a peacock, they were no longer interested in the crow.
+Later, when the merchants sold them the Bodhisatta, they were no longer interested in the crow.

 The Bodhisatta was once a wealthy merchant.
-He was so generous giving alms that Indra, king of the gods, got worried the Bodhisatta would take his job in heaven when he died.
-So Indra made all his possessions disappear, but the Bodhisatta began cutting grass to be able to still have something to give away.
+He was so generous giving alms that Indra, king of the gods, worried the Bodhisatta would take his job in heaven when he died.
+So Indra made all his possessions disappear, but the Bodhisatta sold grass to be able to still have something to give away.
 Eventually Indra restored his prosperity.

 1‑20, 21‑40, 41‑60, 61‑80, 81‑100, 101‑120, 121‑140, 141‑160, 161‑180, 181‑200, 201‑220, 221‑240, 241‑260, 261‑280, 281‑300, 301‑320, 321‑340, 341‑360, 361‑380, 381‑400, 401‑420, 421‑440, 441‑460, 461‑480, 481‑500, 501‑520, 521‑537, 538‑547